Twixes/matloka.com/_drafts/floating-point-101.md

   </tr>
 </table>

-The one you're using, even if you don't know about it yet, is `roundTiesToEven`.
+The one you're using, even if you don't know it yet, is `roundTiesToEven`.
 It's the default, because:

 1. it takes the nearest value in the common case, which is almost always what you'd expect – this way the error cannot be greater than ±0.5 ULP; but also…
 2. when the **infinitely precise result** is smack-dab in the middle between two floating-point values, it rounds _up_ in 50% of cases and _down_ in the other 50%, making the bias _zero_ on average.